 Who they’re for: Swimmers and athletes who prefer to leave their phones at home.

 Why we picked the Sony WS410 Walkman W-Series:

-Not only is Sony’s Walkman still alive and well, but it’s now adapted to aquatic environments and is one of the best choices for swimming and water-based sports available.
-Simply put, the W-Series Walkman Sports MP3 player is the most waterproof earbuds option we’re aware of, and that fact alone wins them this category.
-Not only can they be completely submerged and still continue to play music, but they can operate in salt or fresh water at depths of up to 2 meters — so go ahead and jump in the deep end.
+That’s why the Sony W-Series Walkman Sports MP3 player wins this category, even though they don’t possess any wireless capabilities at all.
+Not only can they be completely submerged and still continue to play music, but they can operate in salt or freshwater at depths of up to 2 meters — so go ahead and jump in the deep end.

 They’ll even stay on after that cannonball, kept in place by both around-the-ear hooks and a tiny band that snugly stretches around the back of your head.
 The headphones also feature unique earbuds that are designed to keep water from entering the driver casing — which would otherwise ruin the headphones for good.

-Theis an all-in-one device that doesn’t need to be connected to a phone or other playback source; instead, it has 4GB of storage to hold your music, and you can load up songs and playlists on your PC via the included USB cable just like in ages past.
+Theis an all-in-one device that doesn’t need to be connected to a phone or other playback source; instead, it has 4GB of storage to hold your music, and you can load up songs and playlists on your PC via the included USB cable.
 Sure, 4GB might not sound like much space, but that adds up to about 1,000 to 2,000 tracks, depending on their file size.
 All playback is controlled with tiny buttons on the sides of each earbud.
 Speaking of charge, the W-Series Walkman will last up to 12 hours per charge, and Sony claims you’ll be able to charge them in no time via their quick-charge feature.

 Why you should buy them: As long as they’re synced to an iPhone, the AirPods Pro have features few other devices can match.